thyagomota/aws-labs/lab-017/README.md

 ## Test and Validation

 Connect to the EC2 instance running on the other AZ, mount the EBS volume and see if you can access the files created earlier.

+## Challenge

+Try encrypting the EBS volume that you will be creating from the snapshot.
+Use the following steps:

+* create a snapshot from the EBS volume,
+* copy the (unencrypted) snapshot to a new (now encrypted) snapshot, and
+* create an EBS volume from the encrypted snapshot.